 b. if a transition is made from a family residence permit to a short-term residence permit,

 c. if the application in question is made for a newborn child whose parent(s) have a permit,

 d. if the applicant completed their higher education and a transition is being made to a short-term residence permit,

 e. if there is a new application because the purpose of stay changed, such applications can be made from within Turkey,

-Additionally, applications regarding decisions or requests of judicial or administrative authorities or applications in the scope of the second paragraph of Article 20 can be made in Turkey.
-If it’s either unreasonable or impossible for the foreigner to leave Turkey, an exception can be made.
+Additionally, applications in Turkey can be made regarding decisions or requests of judicial or administrative authorities or applications in the scope of the second paragraph of Article 20.
+If it’s unreasonable or impossible for the foreigner to leave Turkey, an exception can be made.

 This application can be made by the foreigner themselves or through their legal representative or lawyer.
-In accordance with the provision added to Law No. 6458 with International Workforce Law No. 6735, resident permit applications can also be made through Authorized Intermediaries.[1,3]
+Per the provision added to Law No. 6458 with International Workforce Law No. 6735, resident permit applications can also be made through Authorized Intermediaries.[1,3]

 Residence permit documents are valuable papers under the Law on Valuable Papers No. 210 and are subject to fees determined by the Ministry of Finance.
 The residence permit fee shall be issued and collected under the sixth tariff of Law on Fees No. 492.